Finding the unknown unknowns, part 2 (unc3707)

 One can notice that there is a single upstream,AS30818.
 Again, this does not mean it is bad, but it is notable.

-So, that being said, let’s do a pass through AS50613 to look for any domains that contain the string ‘ukr’.
+So, given that artifact, let’s do a pass through AS50613 to look for any domains that contain the string ‘ukr’.
 We’ll use the freemium Community version of Silent Push for this (query link).

 Domain